-The Career Center team is committed to getting to know every Duke Law student with the goal of offering individualized guidance.
+The Career Center team works in partnership with the Office of Public Interest and Pro Bono to provide tailored support and resources.
+We are committed to getting to know every Duke Law student with the goal of offering individualized guidance.
 Starting with participation in Admitted Students events and followed by 1L Orientation, the Career Center is a fixture of the student experience at Duke.
 The experienced staff work hard to keep students abreast of the latest hiring trends, professional standards, and industry guidelines and best practices, and conducts multiple one-on-one counseling sessions with every first-year student.

 For some students, the three required meetings are all they want or need; others meet with a counselor almost weekly throughout their time at Duke Law.
 Through these meetings, our experienced counselors strive to educate students on the wide variety of national and international employment options available to them.
 Students and alumni find employment with law firms, companies, judges, state and federal governments, public interest employers, and more.